 To actually save money—and not blow that cash on just more stuff—you need to make a plan.
 Whether it’s in your head or written out concretely, know in advance what you plan to shop for, the price you prefer to pay, and the max price you’re willing to pay.

 This list will look different for everyone.
 For me, the price I prefer to pay usually involves a hefty discount, and my max price usually isn’t too much higher.
-My list also includes items I might need to replace soon, as well as products I use regularly and should stock up on.
+I also make note of products I use regularly and should stock up on, items I might need to replace soon, and stuff I’ve considered buying if deeply discounted.

 Research prices in advance

 Not all deals that crop up during Black Friday are good discounts.
-Many are mediocre, designed to lure you into spending because you think you’re getting a bargain.
+Many are mediocre and designed to lure you into parting with your money because you think you’re getting a bargain.

 Doing research on the products you want to buy can save you some serious cash, whether or not you make a spending plan.
 A few different sites can help provide the background knowledge you’ll need:

-- Camelcamelcamel.com: This site gives historical price information for products on Amazon.
+- Camelcamelcamel.com or Keepa.com: These sites show historical price information for products on Amazon.
 Because there’s a graph showing the trend over time, you can tell how often a product goes on sale, what the most common sale prices are, and what the lowest price was.

 - Slickdeals.net: This set of forums crowdsources deal-hunting.
-Frontpage deals are supposed to be the absolute creme de la creme of the bunch, while a fire hose of daily deals lives in the Hot Deals forum.
-Search for a product name or model number to see any deals related to it that have been reported.
-Not all products will have results (or relevant results), but sometimes you’ll be able to figure out the last best price on a product and when that was.
+Frontpage deals are supposed to be the absolute crème de la crème of the bunch, while a fire hose of daily deals lives in the Hot Deals forum.
+Search for a product name or model number to see any posts related to it.
+Not all products will have results (or relevant results), but sometimes you can find the last best price on a product and when that was.
+Tip: Keep your search term as simple as possible (just one or two keywords specific to the item) to improve your results.

 If you plan to take advantage of Amazon’s Lightning deals, which don’t reveal the sale price until the deal starts, doing this research in advance is particularly useful.
 When a Lightning deal goes live, you’ll know immediately if it’s worth your time.